South Durham and Lancashire Union Railway: Origins

 Both the South Durham & Lancashire Union Railway (SD&LUR) and the Eden Valley Railway (EVR) companies were formed on 20 September 1856.
 The SD&LUR route left the Stockton & Darlington Railway Haggerleases branch west of West Auckland, then crossed the Pennines to Tebay via Barnard Castle, Kirkby Stephen.
-The route was surveyed by Thomas Bouch and the company received permission on 13 July 1857.
+The route was surveyed by Thomas Bouch and the company received permission in the South Durham and Lancashire Union Railway Act 1857 (20 & 21 Vict. c. xl) on 13 July 1857.
 The EVR had a choice of following the east and west bank of the Eden and the cheaper route on the east bank was chosen even though it was a mile longer.
-An Act received Royal Assent on 21 May 1858, the line turning south as it joined the main line at Clifton on the insistence of the L&CR so it could not be used to bypass its allies, the London & North Western Railway, to the south.
+The Eden Valley Railway Act 1858 (21 & 22 Vict. c. xiv) received royal assent on 21 May 1858, the line turning south as it joined the main line at Clifton on the insistence of the L&CR so it could not be used to bypass its allies, the London & North Western Railway, to the south.

 Construction and opening

 The ceremonial cutting of the first sod for the SD&LUR was at Kirkby Stephen on 25 August 1857, and that for the EVR was at Appleby on 28 July 1858.
 Land for two tracks purchased, but a single track line was laid.
 Bouch had laid out an economical route that followed the contours and avoided tunnels, but there were formidable gradients up to the 1370 ft high Stainmore Summit.
 Valleys were crossed by viaducts, including three made from wrought-iron that crossed the Tees, Deepdale and Belah rivers and cost a total of £77,400.
 The viaducts at Tees Valley, Deepdale, Belah and Smardale Gill were built wide enough for two tracks.

 The route between West Auckland and Barnard Castle was changed after negotiations with the Duke of Cleveland, and a southwards facing junction was built at Tebay after protracted negotiations with the L&CR.
 A new station was built to replace the terminus at Barnard Castle.
 A mineral train ran between Barnard Castle and Barras on 26 March 1861, and mineral traffic worked through to Tebay from 4 July 1861.
 After an opening ceremony on 7 August 1861, the SD&LUR was open to passengers the following day.

 Stations opened on the line at: